ansible-community/ansible-nomad/README.md

 ### `nomad_raft_protocol`

-- Specifies the version of raft protocal, which used by nomad servers for communication
+- Specifies the version of raft protocol, which used by nomad servers for communication
-- Default value: **2**
+- Default value:
+  - Nomad versions < 1.3.0: 2
+  - Nomad versions => 1.3.0: 3

 ### `nomad_authoritative_region`